Milliken, Colorado: Education

 Milliken is served by the Weld Re-5J School District.
 Children in the town attend Milliken Elementary School, Knowledge Quest Academy (KQA) and Civica.
-Roosevelt Middle School (Formally known as Milliken Middle school from 1969-2024) and Roosevelt High School Are both located in nearby Johnstown.
-And in the 2025-26 school year 3rd through 5th graders will attend the former Milliken Middle School renamed and repurposed into Milliken Intermediate School.
+Roosevelt Middle School (Formerly known as Milliken Middle school from 1969 to 2024) and Roosevelt High School Are both located in nearby Johnstown.
+And in the 2025–26 school year 3rd through 5th graders will attend the former Milliken Middle School renamed and repurposed into Milliken Intermediate School.

 Daniels School

 The Daniels School, in Milliken in Weld County, Colorado, was built in 1911.
 It is a two-room schoolhouse, with a partition that allowed separation of grades 1–4 vs. grades 5–8, which operated from 1911 to 1959.
 It was listed on the National Register of Historic Places in 2005.
 It was built on a one-acre (0.40 ha) plot of land donated to the school district by James Daniels in 1879.
 A wood-frame schoolhouse was built first; it was sold and moved off the property to enable replacement by the present brick building in 1911.
 James Daniels served as director of the school for many years.
 The school was named, however, for his brother, Henry Daniels, who was a pioneer in the Big Thompson Valley area before Johnstown and Milliken existed.

-But Daniels school is just one of the many historic buildings around Milliken.